AtharvJamdar/Design-and-Verification-of-an-8-bit-Microcontroller-/readme.md

 ## Project Summary :

 Design and Verification of 8 bit microcontroller using Verilog.
-Goal is to design custom microcontroller architecture with its own instruction set & verified its functionality through simulation in Vivado.
+Goal is to design custom microcontroller architecture with its own instruction set & verified its functionality through simulation in Questasim.

 Architecture have three main parts: Datapath, Control unit & Memory system.